Phil Foden: Early life and career

 Philip Walter Foden, the son of Claire Foden, was born on 28 May 2000 in Stockport, Greater Manchester, and was a boyhood supporter of Manchester City.
-He joined the club at the age of four and signed his Academy scholarship in July 2016.
+He joined the club at the age of eight and signed his Academy scholarship in July 2016.
 He was privately educated at St Bede's College, with his tuition fees being paid for by Manchester City.
 On 6 December 2016, City manager Pep Guardiola included Foden in the matchday squad for the UEFA Champions League group stage match with Celtic; he was an unused substitute in the 1–1 home draw.